tyriquezim/tyriquezim/README.md

 I'm currently working on a Pentago application in Kotlin for the Android operating system.

 ### Skills in Progress
-I've been learning the Swift programming language for iOS application development.
-I also intend on learning JavaScript and other related languages and frameworks for the purpose of creating Web Applications.
+I'm currently learning how to program in JavaScript with intention of eventually learning how to create web applications.
+I also intend on learning Swift so that I can work on creating iOS applications.